hapax/hapax.github.io/assets/chuzenji.md

 I ask myself: what is ruin?
 Is it mere grotesquerie, like the swan, things disharmonious in the arrangement of their parts?
-That would make ruin an aesthetic phenomenon in the same way as beauty.
+That would make ruin an aesthetic phenomenon.
-But there is something different about disharmony, since it is easier to achieve; as Leo Tolstoy says of unhappy families, there are many ways to fall to ruin.
+But disharmony is different from beauty, since it is easier to achieve; to paraphrase the opening lines of Anna Karenina, there are many ways to decay.
 In the language of statistical mechanics, disharmony is entropically preferred; there are many ways of arrange parts, and only a few happen to please the human eye.